acl-org/aclrollingreview/acguidelines.md

 Starting in October 2024, ARR provided the authors with the opportunity to report common issues with reviews (e.g. rude reviews, 'not novel' criticism without providing references, etc.) The ACs will see such reports, if any, judge their merit, and take them into account when writing the meta-review.
 A similar functionality has now been [developed](https://aclrollingreview.org/authors#step3.2) for meta-reviews, with author issue reports viewable for senior area chairs.
 Since the reviewer and AC guidelines may also seen by the authors during the response period, some sections of these guidelines now have codes for (meta-)review issues (<span class='reviewIssue'>I1</span>-<span class='reviewIssue'>I12</span>) that can be reported by the authors.
 More details [here](https://aclrollingreview.org/authors#step2.2) and [here](https://aclrollingreview.org/authors#step3.2).

 Starting in May 2025, ARR also adopts the new [policy](https://aclrollingreview.org/incentives2025) on the 'highly irresponsible' (meta-)reviewers.
 The program chairs and ARR EiCs will consider the egregious cases reported by chairs (on their own judgement or based on author reports), including the cases of extremely terse reviews, unprofessional tone, and LLM-generated reviews.
 The 'highly irresponsible' reviewers may become ineligible to (re-)submit or commit their work during the following ARR cycle.
 For review cycles associated with ACL conferences, this means that the papers of such reviewers cannot be committed to the upcoming conference.
+After the author response period ACs can report both great and irresponsible reviews via a [new form on reviews](#review-direct-flagging) or by listing the great/irresponsible reviewers [in the meta-review form](#metareview-form-flagging).

 # Area Chairs tasks and due dates